kilroy-code/distributed-security/docs/nutshell.md

 9. A signature can be made that non-repudiably identifies not only the team, but the individual member of the team.
 (There is a [standard](https://datatracker.ietf.org/doc/html/rfc7515#section-7.2.1).)
 Verification checks both signatures, and optionally confirms that the individual is in-fact a member of the team at the time of verification.
 (Recall that the member tags are in plain-text of the cloud-stored keys.)

-This means that, e.g., the individual member's institution can track the specific member who authorized the request, while another insitution can check the overall authorization without knowing the specific membership.
+This means that, e.g., the individual member's institution can track the specific member who authorized the request, while another institution can check the overall authorization without knowing the specific membership.
 The two institutions don't even have to use the same cloud.

 10. Instead of separate access control lists, signed documents (whether encrypted or not) contain their own authorization by being dual-signed in this way.
 The entire signed payload is stored, providing a self-contained, tamper-evident, attributed package.
 When a signed payload is to be stored, the the storage system only needs to fully verify the signature and check that the team is the same team tag that was previously stored.

 This is how Distributed Security itself operates when storing keys in the cloud.

 Organizational teams may be automatically produced and maintained from external directory systems.
-However, the cryptography directly enforcely cross-institutional authorization and privacy without relying on sharing or agreement of such external directory systems.
+However, the cryptography directly enforces cross-institutional authorization and privacy without relying on sharing or agreement of such external directory systems.